Labrador Health

 perfectly integrated into the pool

-Attention, a puppy registered with the LOF does not guarantee that the breeders have been tested, these tests are unfortunately not compulsory!
+Attention, a puppy registered with the LOF does not guarantee that the breeders have been tested, these tests are unfortunately not obligatory!

-If the X-rays of the breeders have been taken and read officially, their results are notified on the puppy's pedigree for each of the parents and you can now also consult the tests carried out on the breeders on the database of the canine central.https://www.centrale-canine.fr/lofselect
+If the x-rays of the breeders have been taken and read officially, their results are reported on the puppy's pedigree for each parent and you can now also consult the tests carried out on the breeders on the dog center database.https://www.centrale-canine.fr/lofselect

 Share by: